A Quiver Full of Arrows: The Coup

 Eduardo De Silveria and Manuel Rodrigues, rival construction magnates from Brazil, arrive in Nigeria.
 Eduardo is hoping to receive the contract for building the city of Abuja while Manuel is there for a port contract.
-A coup owing to Colonel Dimka who assassinates the president General Muhammad causes all the flights out of Nigeria to be cancelled and both Eduardo and Manuel are forced to spend time together locked out from the world.
-During this time they discover a friendship and at the end of the period become good friends and even business partners.
+A coup owing to Colonel Dimka who assassinates the president General Muhammad causes all the flights out of Nigeria to be cancelled and both Eduardo and Manuel are forced to spend time together without anyway to travel.
+During this time, they discover a friendship and at the end they become good friends and even business partners.

 The First Miracle

 Pontius Pilate, son of the governor of the Judea Province, is sent by his mother to buy three pomegranates and a chicken.
-In the town of Bethlehem he meets Joseph and Mary, just before the birth of Jesus Christ.
+In the town of Bethlehem, he meets Joseph and Mary, just before the birth of Jesus Christ.
 He is mesmerized by the presence of Mary and offers all his food items to her.
-On the way back he sees the three wise men (the Magi) and give them the pomegranates.
-When he arrives home very late his authoritarian father demands the truth from Pontius and refuses to believe his story.
+On the way back, he sees the three wise men (the Magi) and give them the pomegranates.
+When he arrives home very late, his authoritarian father demands the truth from Pontius and refuses to believe his story.
 His father whips him and sends him to bed.

-His mother is also reluctant to believe his story but when she comes to apply balm on his wounds she discovers that all his wounds have miraculously healed.
-She walks out the room believing him.
+His mother is also reluctant to believe his story, but when she comes to apply balm on his wounds she discovers that all his wounds have miraculously healed.
+She exits the room believing him.

 The Perfect Gentleman

 Edward Shrimpton is met by the author at a local club.
 Shrimpton was an ace player of backgammon for the club, considered to be the best.
-He was defeated by Harry Newman however on the eve of a major club championship which was puzzling as Newman was a good player but not in Shrimpton's league.
+He was defeated by Harry Newman however, on the eve of a major club championship which was puzzling because Newman was a good player, but not in Shrimpton's league.
 Harry Newman had suffered a lot.
-His wife had left him for a partner, his partner had stolen his share of money and he was nearly destitute.
+His wife left him for a partner, his partner had stolen his share of money and he was nearly destitute.
 Yet after this win, Harry had gone from success to success with amazing ease.

-When the author met Shrimpton, he found out that he had intentionally made Newman win, to give him some hope, and did not care about any recognition in the matter, continuing to claim that Newman won because of his own talents, making Shrimpton a "perfect gentleman".
+When the author met Shrimpton, he found out that he had intentionally made Newman win, to give him some hope, and did not care about any recognition in the matter.
+He also claimed that Newman won because of his own talents, making Shrimpton a "perfect gentleman".